martin-banks/express-google-passport-demo/README.md

+This exmaple is copied from the Passport Facebook example repo, [find the original here:](https://github.com/passport/express-4.x-facebook-example)

+---

 This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Facebook.
 Use this example as a starting point for your own web applications.